GriffithUniLibrary/redcap-intro/docs/04-logic/02-stop-actions.md

 # Stop actions
 {: .no_toc }

-You can end the survey automatically based on a participant’s answers to a question.
+You can end the survey automatically based on a participant’s answers to a question using the Stop Action feature.

 ### Create a Stop Action